GoIntegro/hateoas-bundle/README.md

     * Request validation using JSON schema;
     * Create, update, and delete out of the box;
     * Assing services to handle any of the above for specific resources.
+* Metadata caching, similar to that of Doctrine 2;
+  * Redis,
+  * Or Memcached.

 Here's what you'll need.